-How can we be closer to Jesus Christ?
+How can we grow closer to Jesus Christ?
 My parents started me on the path to know, follow and be like Jesus Christ.
 But, because of the atonement, we can start anytime in our lives and grow closer to him.
 Reading the scriptures helps us to remember to apply its precepts our lives.
 This will make us better fathers, mothers, husbands, wives, siblings, children and friends.

 What is the pathway to being closer to Jesus Christ?

 First, develop faith

 As a child I trusted what my parents and teachers told me.
 As I grew I realized I needed my own testimony, my own faith.